Top 22 Global Wellbeing Ideas to Develop the Business

 Kintsugi, Japan

-How businesses can apply it: Businesses can take advantage of the idea of kintsugi by treating failures and errors as chances to develop and enhance.
-Rather than attempting to conceal or overlook them, businesses can gain insight from their missteps and use them as a way to refine their offerings.
+The way businesses can use it: Businesses can take advantage of the idea of kintsugi by treating failures and errors as chances to develop and improve.
+Rather than attempting to conceal or overlook them, businesses can gain insight from their missteps and use failure as an opportunity to refine their offerings.

 Jugaad, India